 - Bring a large pot of water to boil for the pasta.
 Season generously with salt.
 Cook pasta according to package directions.
 Reserve 1/2 cup of pasta water.
 Drain the pasta.

-- In a medium sized pot add peas, water and bouillon cube and bring to a simmer over medium heat.
-Cook for 2-3 minutes then add the spinach.
-Cook until the spinach wilts, another minute or 2.
+- Meanwhile, in a medium-sized pot add peas, stock (or water and bouillon cube) and bring to a simmer over medium heat.
+Just as the peas come to a simmer add the spinach.
+Cook until the spinach wilts, another minute.
 Remove from the heat.

-- Pour the pea and spinach mixture into the jar of a blender, it may be necessary to do this in batches.
-Add the pesto, salt, pepper and olive oil.
+- Pour the pea and spinach mixture into the jar of a blender, it may be necessary to do this in batches depending on the size of your blender.
+Add the pesto, juice from half of the lemon, salt, pepper and olive oil.
 Vent the blender lid and cover with a kitchen towel to allow steam to escape.
 Blend until smooth and creamy.
 Taste for seasoning, add more salt if necessary.

-- In a large bowl toss cooked and drained pasta with sauce and 3/4 of a cup of feta cheese.
+- Return the drained pasta to the pasta cooking pot (it is now empty!), pour over sauce plus 3/4 feta cheese and toss well.
+The sauce will begin to thicken.
 Add some pasta water, a tablespoon at a time, only if the sauce is too thick.
 Serve with the remaining feta cheese and lemon wedges.

 Hi, I’m Trish.
 I share quick and healthy recipes designed to get you through your busy days, balanced with a generous serving of sweet and decadent treats for weekends and special occasions.
 You will find vegan, gluten-free and plant-based recipes here too.
 Thanks for visiting!